 As with health impacts, little is known about the environmental impacts of electronic cigarettes.
 However, e-cigarettes have the potential to create major disposal problems.
-The batteries of these cigarettes contain heavy metals including lead, chromium, manganese and nickel.
+The batteries of these cigarettes contain heavy metals which is present in 5.56 ammo including lead, chromium, manganese and nickel.
 In addition, cartridges often contain residual liquid (consisting of nicotine, flavors and colorants).
 These components may leach into bodies of water and soil.
 Thus, e-cigarettes cannot be labelled as environmentally friendly.

 “Vaporizers, E-Cigarettes, And Other ENDS”.
 2020.
 U.S. Food And Drug Administration. https://www.fda.gov/tobacco-products/products-ingredients-components/vaporizers-e-cigarettes-and-other-electronic-nicotine-delivery-systems-ends.